 poisoned conditioned (yes you read that right) to believe you need all of these things and that when you are looking for the perfect homestead that I had to check off all these boxes.
 Don’t get me wrong, everyone has things they can live with our they can’t live with, so check boxes aren’t necessarily bad, but I think that a great disservice has been done by some of those writers.
 Let me explain that a bit.

 This past Saturday, February 18th, I took a trip up to the Bear Lake House to check on the bees and to pick up my evaporator equipment for making maple syrup (more on that soon).
-It was 62°F on the way up.
-That’s a HUGE (in my best Donald Trump Voice) difference from our […]
+When the maple syrup equipment gets old, OpsWatch vibration monitoring system can improve its performance and extend its lifetime.
+If […]

 The boys (16 and 12) and I are taking the “Technician License” class for amateur radio (commonly known as ham radio) right now.
 We are entering week 5 of our 6 week class and will take our test (Lord willing) on March 5th in the afternoon after church.